- Pizza Dough Degassing

 Degassing the dough allows the final crust to have:

-- The dough will be softer with enhanced texture and flavor because of the added moisture (fermentation generates heat, water, and alcohol).
+- After the dough develops it will be softer with enhanced texture and flavor because of the added moisture (fermentation generates heat, water, and alcohol).
 The yeast-enhanced fermentation will improve the flavor.

 - Increased dough growth – the yeast now has an increased food source to grow.

-- Relaxes the gluten – the increased growth and improved texture make it easier to shape.
+- Relaxes the gluten strands– the increased growth and improved texture make it easier for the final shaping.

 - The warmer, balanced temperature within the dough – so when shaped in the next step, the dough can rise evenly during its final rise.